se-edu/learningresources/contents/data/databases.md

 A problem arises if another action takes place in between any of the steps (e.g. another transfer from the same sender), or if any of the steps fails (e.g. due to a program crash).
 As a result, it may cause the data to be manipulated in an undesired manner (e.g. money not credited to receiver).

 Thus, **transactions** allow us to guard against these problems.
-A **transaction** symbolises a logical unit of work, which consists of multiple database actions, performed on a set of databases. [[Source]](https://en.wikipedia.org/wiki/Database_transaction) Properties of a database transaction ensures that these actions are done in a predictable and reliable manner.
+A **transaction** symbolises a logical unit of work, which consists of multiple database actions, performed on a set of databases. [[Source]](https://en.wikipedia.org/wiki/Database_transaction) Properties of a database transaction ensures that these actions are done in a predictable (i.e. in the particular order) and reliable (i.e. all actions must be performed correctly) manner.

 Thus, the transaction that would be implemented in the program could be something like this: